 Need For Renewable Energy

 As the population and its consumption rise, the energy demand also rises to fulfil the needs.
 Countries worldwide use fossil-based fuels like coal, petrol, and natural gas due to their economic value and easy availability.
 Their continuous use creates environmental pollution and depletion of energy reserves.
 So due to environmental pollution and its exhaustive nature, there is a need to use alternative energy sources like renewable energy, which is environment friendly, sustainable, and non-polluting.
-It helps mitigate global warming climate change, increase energy security, helps to conserve natural resources and the ecosystem.
+It helps mitigate global warming climate change, increase energy security, and help to conserve natural resources and the ecosystem.

 Classification of Renewable Energy

-Renewable energy is classified into different categories such as:-
+Renewable energy is classified into different categories, such as:-

 Hydro: This energy can be produced by moving water when it hits the turbine and changing the mechanical energy into electrical energy.

 Tidal power: This energy is harnessed from the periodic ocean tide, which occurs twice daily.
-The tidal water stored in the high ground is released to derive the turbines from producing the electricity.
+The tidal water stored in the high ground is released to derive the turbines from producing electricity.